 A. Remuera School students were encouraged to use their imaginations, observations, memories and interests while making their 'spirit masks'.
 To further illuminate "the story behind the mask" students also wrote a short story about their narrative masks.
 We were amazed at the depth and vividness of their portrayals using this double-pronged approach to expressing ideas.
 One student, who at first didn't want to do it, went on to produce one of the best mask stories based on a colourful Tongan myth!
 It takes courage to step inside your own stories and share their value, but that's exactly what young people of today are doing.
 Yes, there are future plans to team up with other schools worldwide and make culture masks and share them online, a virtual exhibition.

-Q. Please discuss the role masks played in the Dunedin Midwinter Celebrations Trust this year it looks like a fabulous event!
+Q. What role did masks play in the Dunedin Midwinter Celebrations Trust this year?

 A. The Dunedin midwinter lantern procession has grown and grown over the past ten years and as a trustee of the Dunedin Midwinter Celebrations Trust, it is my job to protect and advance the Carnival's artistic vision.
 Producing a big public spectacle using only folksy visuals and community resources without corporate funding is a challenge but each year freshly themed paper lanterns and simple white masks worn by masked dancers help achieve a gentle, freshly lit kind of enchantment that, in its own way, rivals the big bang wearable art type extravaganza.
 Work has already started on the event.
 The theme is a "winter garden."